"It Is Important to Value Your Time and Effort"

 Going abroad in a pandemic

 This year I want to work in the IT industry.
-I already have some idea about the academy, but I have no idea about the industry at all.
-I only worked at Yandex in the second year.
+I already have some idea about academia, but I have no idea about the industry at all.
+I only worked at Yandex in my second year.
 In a year, I want to apply for a master's degree based on what I see in the industry.
 For my master's degree, I am considering Europe - Switzerland, Holland, Germany, Scotland.
-It would be ideal to apply to EPFL after the positive experience I had at the internship.
+It would be ideal to apply to EPFL after the positive experience I had during my internship.

 Advice for future participants